IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

      ```

      - Note that it is the same as the Secret.yaml in the `deploy` directory, except the name has been changed to authdata-rco.
-     - It servers the same purpose for this new deployment, to override the database user/password.
+     - It serves the same purpose for this new deployment, to override the database user/password.

     - Review RuntimeComponent.yaml: